vesoft-inc/nebula-spark-connector/README.md

   val WRITE_MODE: String   = "writeMode"
   val DELETE_EDGE: String  = "deleteEdge"
 ```

+### Call Nebula Spark Connector in PySpark shell and .py file

 Also, below are examples on how we run above code with pyspark shell or in python code files: